dmaislin-cribl/cribl-demo/cribl/README.md

 * local - this is the local configuration for the master node itself.

+## sa
-* sa - this is the configuration for the standalone kubernetes job “cribl-sa”, which is used to see the data collection demo bucket with data.
+This is the configuration for the standalone kubernetes job “cribl-sa”, which is used to see the data collection demo bucket with data.
 It also contains a Dockerfile used to build the image for that job.

+## worker
-* worker - this contains a Dockerfile that is used to build a special image to override the helm workergroup chart (mostly to pre-install tools that will be needed for the workers for the demo, like speedtest or python).
+This contains a Dockerfile that is used to build a special image to override the helm workergroup chart (mostly to pre-install tools that will be needed for the workers for the demo, like speedtest or python).